Hyperloop One Facts & FAQ

 What controls the pod inside of the tube?
 Our non-contact levitation provides both lift and lateral stability.
 We will also have sensors throughout the system providing real-time positioning and location information to our control software systems.

 What is the spacing between columns?
-This will be extremely route specific, but will generally range from 45 to 100 meters.
+Spacing will be extremely route-specific but will range from 45 to 100 meters.
 Passenger and freight Hyperloops could have different requirements and terrain would affect the number, as well.